NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/introduction.md

 ### Where to find us

-More information on how to contribute to the consortium, participate in coffee talks, become an ambasador or take part in training events, visit the [NFDI4Microbiota webpage](https://nfdi4microbiota.de/).
-If you have questions feel free to contact us via the [Helpdesk](https://nfdi4microbiota.de/contact-form.html) or contact us directly via [email](mailto:helpdesk@nfdi4microbiota.de).
+More information on how to contribute to the consortium, participate in coffee talks, become an ambassador or take part in training events, visit the [NFDI4Microbiota web page](https://nfdi4microbiota.de/).
+If you have questions feel free to contact us via the [Help desk](https://nfdi4microbiota.de/contact-form.html) or contact us directly via [email](mailto:helpdesk@nfdi4microbiota.de).

-By sending an email you agree with the NFDI4Microbiota Consortium Privacy Policy, found below the Helpdesk contact form.
+By sending an email you agree with the NFDI4Microbiota Consortium Privacy Policy, found below the Help desk contact form.

 ## What is this Knowledge Base about?